 Someone has thoughtfully put a few logs in a sunny place that are ideal for sitting on at lunch time.
 There is also a picnic table.

-Retrace your steps to return to the parking lot.
+Retrace your steps to return to the parking lot at Lake Minnewanka.

-On the access road to the trailhead you almost always spot wildlife.
+On the access road to the Cascade Fire Road trailhead you almost always spot wildlife.
 The day we visited was no exception.
 We saw elk and big-horned sheep going in and coming out.

 Getting to the Cascade Fire Road trailhead

 To reach the Lake Minnewanka Road drive east from Banff under the Trans-Canada Highway.
-Continue about 10 kilometres up a winding road.
+Continue approximately 10 km up a winding road to reach the Lake Minnewanka Day-use area.
 I would consider snow tires a necessity.